studentgpt/cof_test_data/README.md

      0.031,0.036,0.07,0.054,0.021,0.086,0.027,0.012,0.092,0.013,0.089,0.075,0.028,0.028,0.088,0.071,0.076,0.019,0.022,0.062

    ```
-  - The first row contains feature names.
+  - The first row indicates the addition times.
-  - The following rows represent monomer addition sequences.
+  - The remaining rows represent all specified monomer addition sequences.
   - You can find data examples in the file: `MlCOFSyn\optimization\space\all_space.csv`
-  - To ensure the proper functioning of the surrogate model, **please make sure that all monomer addition sequences in the `reaction_space.csv` have the same number of features** (use `0` to fill any empty spaces).
+  - **All monomer addition sequences in the reaction_space.csv must have the same number of length** (use 0 to fill empty additions).

   2. **Stop Conditions**:
   - Input the **Maximum Number of Iterations**.
   - Specify the **No-Improvement Criterion** as a stop condition.

   3. **Start the Optimization**:
-     Once the **monomer addition sequence space file** and **stop conditions** are confirmed, click the **`Start Bayesian Optimization`** button to run the process.
+     Once the **monomer addition sequence space file** is loaded and the **stop conditions** are set, click the **`Start Bayesian Optimization`** button to run the program.

-The **Maximum Q value** and its corresponding **monomer addition sequence** will be displayed on the interface, and all other results will be saved to `optimization/result.csv`.
+The **Maximum Q value** and its corresponding **monomer addition sequence** will be displayed, and all other results will be saved to `optimization/result.csv`.

 ![bayesian1](https://github.com/studentgpt/test1/blob/main/image/bayesian_1.png)

+🚨**The Candidates Per Iteration should be less than or equal to the number of cores n to avoid system overload.**

 ### **3.Design Task**
 **3.1 Run the following command to launch the Bayesian Design GUI:**